Bachelor of Arts in Historical Studies

 To understand current national and global issues, we often turn to historians for perspective.
-Historians provide a base layer of understanding for today’s challenges and caution us against mistakes of prior civilizations.
+Historians provide a framework for understanding today’s challenges and caution us against mistakes of prior civilizations.

 To successfully obtain a bachelor’s degree in historical studies, students should be proficient at reading and synthesizing information rapidly, and be able to construct well-formulated research papers and projects.
 Potential high school preparation includes four years of English and social science, including geography, government and history, two to three years of foreign language and one year of fine arts courses, among other subjects.